Laragear/TwoFactor/README.md

 }
 ```

+> [!IMPORTANT]
+>
 > If the User depletes his recovery codes without disabling Two-Factor Authentication, or Recovery Codes are deactivated, **he may be locked out forever without his Authenticator app**.
-Ensure you have countermeasures in these cases.
+Ensure you have countermeasures in these cases, like recovery emails.

 #### Custom Recovery Codes